grandseiken/factorio-ultracube/README.md

 A work-in-progress overhaul mod for Factorio.

+Features include:
+* Many unique logistic challenges.
+* Assorted devious puzzles.
+* 200+ new recipes.
+* Five tiers of science, with two more planned.
+* A unique endgame goal (planned).

+## Overview

 ![Thumbnail](thumbnail.png)

 This mod is a bit more difficult than vanilla Factorio, but in a way that should feel fairly unique.